 Degree of Barrister-at-Law (first class honours in company law, equity, advocacy)

 Legal Studies Diploma of King’s Inns (honours – first place in criminal law)

-City and Guilds Data Processing Certificates: fundamentals (merit); methods and applications (merit)
+City and Guilds Data Processing for Computer Users Certificate: fundamentals (credit); methods and applications (credit)

 1978 Raidió Teilifís Éireann, Dublin, senior reporter, TV and radio sub-editor

 1990 Raidió Teilifís Éireann, first legal affairs correspondent